 29.3.9.6 Antenna setting

 Antenna setting shall remain constant for the transmission of the entire packet, except for the case of transmission of EDMG BRP-TX packets and EDMG BRP-RX/TX packets.
 During the transmission of EDMG BRP-TX packets and EDMG BRP-RX/TX packets, it shall remain constant for the transmission of all fields up to the TRN field.
+The transmission of the TRN field is defined in 29.9.2.2.5.

 29.3.9.7 Maximum input requirement